LesFerch/WinSetView/README.md

 Each option, and related Explorer background information, is detailed below, but if you just want to get to it, the interface is pretty much self-explanatory.
 For best results, close all open applications before running WinSetView.
 Open applications can prevent open/save dialog views from being updated.

 All changes made by WinSetView are per-user within the HKEY_CURRENT_USER hive in the registry.
 No machine settings are touched and no elevated privileges are required.
 On each run, WinSetView makes a unique backup file of the affected registry values.
 A restore option is provided allowing you to rollback to any of these backups.
 There's also an option to completely reset all Explorer views to Windows default values.

+**Note**: For USB-connected phones and tablets, WinSetView provides an option to have them displayed in the same view as generic (General Items) folders (e.g. Details view), but it cannot control the Details view column headings for such devices.

 # Interface
 ![image](https://user-images.githubusercontent.com/79026235/124369671-6aa0be80-dc3c-11eb-8fd8-c82fe6bf4846.png)